avoyy/distributed-data-processing-hadoop/README.md

-# Distributed Data Processing Project | Hadoop, Java
+# Distributed Data Processing Project (Hadoop MapReduce)

+Process large datasets by aggregating advertisement metrics using Hadoop and Java.

 ## Description
 This project implements a Hadoop MapReduce job that processes advertisement data.